Let me preface this article by saying that I am a fan of Cap’n Crunch Berries: Oops All Berries…

 Learning About Crunch Berries & Green Poop…

-Although I rarely eat cereal anymore, back in December 2012, I decided to go grocery shopping with my cousin (who I lived with at the time).
-Upon browsing the cereal aisle, each of us sought to cop some unhealthy boxes of hyperpalatable, sugary dopamine rushes a.k.a. cereal to chomp on.
+Although I rarely eat cereal anymore, back in December 2012, I was grocery shopping with my cousin (who I lived with at the time) – and fiending for some cereal.
+While browsing the cereal aisle, it didn’t take long for me to make a decision…

 The source: His former co-worker.
-Apparently while on shift (at a grocery store), this co-worker had to chuck up a deuce during break.
-After meticulously examining his poo (like most normal humans), he reported to his co-workers that his poop was discolored or atypically colored – a hue of fluorescent, Flubber green.
+Apparently while on shift (at a grocery store), his co-worker had to drop a deuce.
+After examining this deuce, he reported back to his fellow co-workers that the deuce was discolored – it turned Hulk green.

-This intrigued his co-workers, each of whom asked him what he ate.
+This deuce report intrigued his co-workers, each of whom asked him what he ate.
 The response: “Crunch Berries.”
-Thereafter, he and my cousin Googled the following “Crunch Berries” + “green poop”… and would discover a myriad of Crunch Berries-induced green poop anecdotes posted by cereal eaters.
+Next, he and my cousin Googled the following “Crunch Berries” + “green poop”… and sure sh*t – they’d discover a myriad of anecdotes from others who experienced the green deuces after eating Crunch Berries.

 My Experience: Crunch Berries Causes Green Poop

-After listening to my cousin’s story and Googling “Crunch Berries and Green Poop” for myself, I believed that it was possible for some people to deuce nuclear radiation green after consumption of the colorful cereal.
-That said, I assumed that the Hulk deuces only occurred in a subset of Crunch Berries consumers… Moreover, I didn’t think that Crunch Berries would cause me, a green deuce virgin, to light up the toilet with an absinthe steamer.
+After listening to my cousin’s story and Googling “Crunch Berries and Green Poop” for myself, I believed that it was possible for some people to deuce nuclear radiation green from the colorful cereal.
+That said, I assumed that the Hulk deuces only occurred in a small percentage of Crunch Berries consumers… Moreover, I didn’t think that Crunch Berries would cause me to light up the toilet with an absinthe steamer.

 That said, I can verify that I had my own green deuce experience for the first time ever after consuming Crunch Berries cereal.